 Step 3: Complete the Required Forms

-You’ll need to complete the required forms to withdraw from your profit-sharing plan with an annuity.
-These forms will typically ask for your personal information, the amount you wish to withdraw, and your withdrawal strategy.
+You must complete the required forms to withdraw from your profit-sharing plan with an annuity.
+These forms typically ask for your personal information, the amount you wish to withdraw, and your withdrawal strategy.

 Step 4: Choose Your Annuity

-Once you’ve completed the necessary forms, you’ll need to choose the right annuity.
+Once you’ve completed the necessary forms, you must choose the right annuity.
 Consider the type of annuity, the rate of return, and the payout options when choosing your annuity.